Internet café: Japan

-Japan has a strong Internet cafe culture, with most serving a dual purpose as joint Internet-manga cafes.
-Most chains (like Media Cafe Popeye and Jiyū Kūkan) allow offer customers a variety of seating options, including normal chair, massage chair, couch, and flat mat.
+Japan has a strong internet café culture, with most serving a dual purpose as joint Internet-manga cafes.
+Most chains (like Media Cafe Popeye and Jiyū Kūkan) offer customers a variety of seating options, including normal chair, massage chair, couch, and flat mat.
 Customers are then typically given unlimited access to soft drinks, manga, magazines, Internet, online video games, and online pornography.
 Most offer food and shower services for an additional fee.
-In fact, many purchase "night packs" and shower/sleep in the cafes, giving rise to a phenomenon known as "net cafe refugee" or "net cafe homeless".
+In fact, many purchase "night packs" and shower/sleep in the cafes, giving rise to a phenomenon known as "net cafe refugees" or "net cafe homeless".

 Kenya

-Internet cafés are prevalent in the city of Mombasa, as poverty and unreliable infrastructure do not make personal Internet a viable option for many citizens.
+Internet cafés are prevalent in the city of Mombasa, as poverty and unreliable infrastructure do not make a personal internet connection a viable option for many citizens.
 The cafés are often combined with a variety of other businesses, such as chemists, manicurists, repair shops, and convenience stores.
-Video gaming has become particularly profitable in Internet cafés in Kenya in recent years.
+Video gaming has become particularly profitable in internet cafés in Kenya in recent years..
+In December 2024, the Communications Authority proposed reclassifying internet cafes as their own license category, distinct from Public Communication Access Centres (PCACs).
+This proposal included stricter record keeping of user activity.

 Philippines

-In the Philippines, Internet cafés or better known as computer shops are found on almost every street in major cities and there is at least one in most municipalities or towns.
-There are also Internet cafés in coffee shops and malls.
-High-end restaurants and fast food chains also provide free broadband to diners,rarely some internet cafés offers to make a gadget repairs, print or xerox copy, and other services.
-Rates range from P10 ($0.20 per hour or less based from PC specifications) on streets, up to P100 ($2 per hour) in malls.
+In the Philippines, internet cafés, also known as computer shops (often abbreviated to comshop), are found on almost every street in major cities; and there is at least one in most municipalities or towns.
+There are also internet cafés in coffee shops and malls.
+High-end restaurants and fast food chains also provide free broadband to diners.
+Occasionally some internet cafés offer gadget repairs, print or photocopying, and other services.
+Rates range from P10 (US$0.20) per hour or less, depending on PC specifications) on streets, and up to P100 ($2) per hour in malls.

-In some major cities with existing ordinances regulating Internet cafés (e.g. Valenzuela, Marikina, Davao, Lapu-lapu and Zamboanga), students who are below 18 years of age are prohibited from playing computer games during regular class hours.
-Depending on the city, regulations varies on their exact details and implementation.
-Such city ordinances usually also requires Internet café owners to:
+In some major cities with existing ordinances regulating internet cafés (e.g. Valenzuela, Marikina, Davao, Lapu-lapu and Zamboanga), students who are below 18 years of age are prohibited from playing computer games during regular class hours.
+Depending on the city, regulations vary in their exact details and implementation.
+Such city ordinances usually also require internet café owners to: